 jillian gloria - technical entrepreneur Intern

-I am a transfer student from the University of Texas at Arlington, pursuing a Bachelor’s of Science in Aerospace Engineering with minors in Astronomy and Mathematics.
+I am a transfer student from the University of Texas at Arlington, pursuing a Bachelor’s of Science in Aerospace Engineering.
+I have plans to obtain a Master's Degree before serving my country in the Air Force, where I hope to gain experience as a fighter pilot.
 My main focus is on the space industry and where I can excel in it.
-Ultimately, I strive to help advance mankind's footprint in the solar system by becoming involved in future Mars missions with NASA.
-My hobbies include the avocation of STEM Education & Space Exploration, and partaking in extreme environment training scenarios such as zero gravity flights, remote location citizen science, and scuba diving!
+My goal is to help advance mankind's footprint in the solar system by becoming involved in future Mars missions with NASA.

 Amish Kanji - computer science engineering Intern